Chealion/hugo-mcjones/content/docs/Instant Pot Pork Tenderloin.md

 15. Cut Tenderloin into 1/4 inch thick slices and serve with sauce.

 ## Roast
-If doing a pork roast - pressure cook for 15 min per poind
+If doing a pork roast - pressure cook for 15 min per pound

 <!-- #public #instantpot #recipe -->